buzzkillb/denarius-wiki/content/atomic-swaps/_index.md

 +++

 ### Cross-Chain Atomic Swaps
 Denarius also features atomic swaps on its blockchain!
-You can now use BEAM (In Wallet Decentralized Exchange) to buy or sell D atomically via an atomic swap without any 3rd parties!
+You can now use BlockDX (Decentralized Exchange) to buy or sell D atomically via an atomic swap without any 3rd parties! https://blockdx.com/

 "An atomic swap is a direct trade between two different coins running on two separate blockchains; there are no centralized-exchange websites or other third-parties required for this trade.
 The technology enables common users to bypass the labyrinth of website-exchanges currently necessary to purchase cryptocurrencies.
 Once implemented, the atomic swap will allow common users to trade and purchase any desired coin directly within their own wallets." -- Komodo AtomicLabs BarterDEX/HyperDEX